ChristianKiernan/odin-blog/README.md

 - [REST Client (VS Code)](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) – Local REST API testing

 ## Functionality
 Users are required to register and then log in (JSON Web Token-based authentication).
-Odin Blog provides a site where authenticated users can create, view, update, and delete blog posts.
-Users can also create/view/update/delete comments on other user's blog posts.
+The API provides a backend that defines the HTTP methods GET, POST, UPDATE, and DELETE (on blog posts and comments).
 ## Lessons Learned
 The main goals of this project were to implement a backend that adheres to RESTful standards, and to gain familiarity with coding clean API endpoints.
 A couple things that I want to improve upon in future projects;

 * Overall understanding/integration of express - specifc middleware
 * Developing a more streamlined scaffolding process
-* Git-commit comments that better adhere to best practices
+* Improved documentation